Are you Cyber Aware? The best password practice for work and home

 Many of us are leaving our data vulnerable by using common or simple to guess passwords.

 We all understand that it can be difficult to remember many different passwords, especially if we’ve tried to make them complicated.
-So it is recommended that you can create a strong password, which is not impossible to remember, by using three random words together to form your password.
+The best password practice, recommended by the NCSC, is that you create a strong password, which is not impossible to remember, by using three random words together to form your password.

 For example: beachglasskitten three random words that form a long password that you will be able to picture and remember.